chrispanag/ebony/README.md

 #### Action

-An action is a function that when triggered, sends a message to the user.
+An action is a function that when it's triggered, it sends a message to the user.

 #### Rules